Wrinkling and Haefliger structures: Preliminaries: groupoids, principal bundles and microbundles

+A classical example of a groupoid arises from the following, which is in general just a space. \begin{definition} Let $M$ and $N$ be smooth manifolds.
+We denote the space of germs of locally defined diffeomorphisms $M \to N$ by $\Gamma(M,N)$ and endow it with the \'etale topology. \end{definition} In the case where $M=N$ we obtain the groupoid classically denoted by $\Gamma$.
+It has been an object for study, for reasons we will encounter later (as for instance in \cref{sec:folmb,rem:ClassFramedPB}).

-\begin{definition} We write $\Gamma^n \rightrightarrows \R^n$ for the \'etale Lie groupoid of germs of local diffeomorphisms of $\R^n$. \end{definition} The base $\R^n$ is a smooth manifold in the usual sense and the space of arrows is endowed with the unique smooth structure turning the source and target maps into \'etale maps.
-In particular, source and target fibres carry the discrete topology.
+\begin{definition} Let $M$ be a smooth manifold.
+The Lie groupoid of germs of locally defined diffeomorphisms $\Gamma(M,M)$ is denoted by $\GammaM{M} \rightrightarrows M$.
+In particular we write $\Gamma^n \rightrightarrows \R^n$ for $\Gamma^{\R^n} \rightrightarrows \R^n$. \end{definition} In the above definition the base $M$ is a smooth manifold in the usual sense (that is, $M$ is Hausdorff and second-countable), and the space of arrows is endowed with the unique smooth structure turning the source and target maps into \'etale maps.
+This makes the groupoid into an \'etale groupoid.
+In particular, the source and target fibers carry the discrete topology.

-More generally, given a $\Diff$-invariant relation $\SR$, we can consider: \begin{definition} The \textbf{classifying groupoid} $\GammaR \rightrightarrows \EtSol{\R^n}$ associated to $\SR$ is the action groupoid $\EtSol{\R^n} \rtimes \Gamma^n$. \end{definition} The base is now a possibly non-Hausdorff and non-second countable $n$-manifold, which itself submerses onto $\R^n$.
-By construction, the base encodes all possible germs of solutions of $\SR$ over $\R^n$ and the arrows encode all the possible symmetries.
-Note that $\GammaR$ is \'etale and effective.
+We discuss two variations of the above spaces: Firstly, we can endow $\Gamma(M,N)$ and $\Gamma^M$ with the Whitney topology instead of the \'etale topology (recall \cref{sec:EtSolWhitneyTop}).
+To indicate this, we respectively write $\Gamma^{n,\Whitney}(M,N)$ and $\Gamma^{M,\Whitney}$.
+We do not endow them with a compatible smooth structure, so that $\Gamma^{n,\Whitney}(M,N)$ and $\Gamma^{M,\Whitney}$ are just topological objects to us.\footnote{We imagine that if we want to endow $\Gamma^{n,\Whitney}(M,N)$ and $\Gamma^{M,\Whitney}$ with a smooth structure compatible with the Whitney topology, we would have to model these spaces on an infinite dimensional vector space.
+This would turn $\Gamma^{n,\Whitney}(M,N)$ and $\Gamma^{M,\Whitney}$ into respectively an infinite dimensional manifold and groupoid, and hence we consider them as just topological objects.}